History of the foreign policy of the United States: John F. Kennedy and Lyndon B. Johnson 1961–1969

-The Containment policy meant fighting communist expansion where ever it occurred, and the Communists aimed where the American allies were weakest.
+The containment policy meant fighting communist expansion where ever it occurred, and the Communists aimed where the American allies were weakest.
 When he became president in November 1963, Lyndon Johnson's primary commitment was to his domestic policy, so he tried to minimize public awareness and congressional oversight of the operations in the war.
 Most of his advisers were pessimistic about the long term possibilities, and Johnson feared that if Congress took control, it would demand "Why Not Victory", as Barry Goldwater put it, rather than containment.
 American boots on the ground in Vietnam skyrocketed from 16,000 soldiers in 1963 to over 500,000 in 1968, plus many others in support roles outside Vietnam.
 Johnson refused to allow the trained men of the Army reserves or the National Guard to serve in Vietnam, because that would involve Congressional oversight.
 Instead he relied increasingly on the draft, which became increasingly unpopular.
 With college deferments from the draft widely available, out of the 2.5 million Americans who served in Vietnam (out of 27 million Americans eligible to serve in the military) 80% came from poor and working-class backgrounds.
 In August 1964 Johnson secured almost unanimous support in Congress for the Gulf of Tonkin Resolution, which gave him very broad discretion to use military force as he saw fit.
 South Vietnam had a large Well-equipped army, but it left nearly all the fighting to the Americans.
 In February 1968 the Viet Cong launched an all-out attack on South Vietnamese forces across the country in the Tet Offensive.
-The ARVN (South Vietnam's army) successfully fought off the attacks and reduced the Viet Cong to a state of ineffectiveness; thereafter, it was the army of North Vietnam that was the main opponent.
+The Army of the Republic of Vietnam successfully fought off the attacks and reduced the Viet Cong to a state of ineffectiveness; thereafter, it was the army of North Vietnam that was the main opponent.
 However the Tet Offensive proved a public relations disaster for Johnson, as the public increasingly realized the United States was deeply involved in a war that few people understood.

 Starting in 1964, the antiwar movement began.
 Some opposed the war on moral grounds, rooting for the peasant Vietnamese against the modernizing capitalistic Americans.
 Opposition was centered among the black activists of the civil rights movement, and college students at elite universities.
 Republicans, such as California Governor Ronald Reagan, demanded victory or withdrawal, while on the left strident demands for immediate withdrawal escalated.